ginkgo/traceboy/README.md

 ## Open issues

-~~The current system sort of works, but there's still cases where trace packets fail go give deterministic results.
+- [x] ~~The current system sort of works, but there's still cases where trace packets fail go give deterministic results.~~
-I'm not completely sure why that is, but it's more common in some games than others.
+  - ~~I'm not completely sure why that is, but it's more common in some games than others.
+It seems like audio memory is most likely to diverge somehow.~~
-It seems like audio memory is most likely to diverge somehow.~~ With the most recent set of fixes to my SameBoy fork it _seems_ like I was able to get rid of the divergent state.
+  - With the most recent set of fixes to my SameBoy fork it _seems_ like I was able to get rid of the divergent state.
 The main culprits were a `sanitize_state()` function that would be called after loading but not on the running instance itself as well as pending APU state not being completed before saving.
 Doing those just before saving seems to fix the problem.

-The way packet creation was added to SameBoy was very haphazard.
-A proper implementation should clean this up significantly.
+- [ ] The way packet creation and submission has been hacked into SameBoy was very ugly.
+  - A proper implementation should clean this up significantly.
+- [ ] Currently the only type of input that's traced is button input at the beginning of frames.
+  - Any other possible input like through the link cable or special cart accessories isn't supported.
+  - There is also no support for button changes in the middle of a frame.

 ## Build requirements